13 Great Reasons to Visit New Zealand

 Rotorua is usually the best city to see Maori cultural shows, though there are other noteworthy sites around the country, including the Waitangi Treaty Grounds and Tane Mahuta in Bay of Islands and the Te Papa museum in Wellington.

 Shows usually last around 2.5-3 hours and include a tour of a traditional village, performances, and a meal.
-Tickets range from 150-250 NZD.
+Tickets range from 150-250 NZD (the Te Pa Tu Maori Cultural Experience in Rotorua the one I attended).

 6. Don’t Miss Wellington